 The CP initially linked Winnipeg with the Pacific coast in British Columbia.
 Only later did it push east to the Maritimes, doing so very quickly.

 - On March 21, 2021 Canadian Pacific announced it would be acquiring Kansas City Southern for $25 billion.
-The new railroad to emerge would be known as Canadian Pacific-Kansas City.
-However, rival Canadian National has just made a counterproposal for $33.7 billion to acquire KCS.
-Stay tuned! -
+The new railroad to emerge will be known as Canadian Pacific-Kansas City.

 As Tom Murray notes in his book, "Canadian Pacific Railway," its construction in many ways helped establish a unified country as disassociated provinces banded together under the threat of an American takeover.